calistad/Amazon_reviews_analysis/README.md

 ## Overview

-To predict future consumer's sentimental from customer's previous reviews.
+This analysis is analyze customer's previous reviews and then to predict future consumer's sentimental.

 ### Purpose
 Is it possible to analyze customer's sentiment using **Neural Network** and **Natural Language Processing** techiniques, so the company can provide appropriate actions to improve customer's satisfications?